10 Best Consumer Defensive Moat Stocks for December 2025

 Risk Factors

-• Regulatory risks related to sugar content and health trends
+• Regulatory pressures on sugar content and plastic packaging

 Stock #3: Philip Morris International Inc. (PM)